Konilo/bitcoin-learn/bitcoin-learn/ints_bits_bytes_hex/notes.md

   - It would not be ideal to use integers to represent bits because there’s no x such that $2^x = 10$.
 We can still map `0b1` to integer 1 and `0b0` to integer 0, but then integers 2-9 are unused while we’d want the 10 integer digits to correspond, collectively (1:1 mapping), to all unique values of an n-long sequence of bits.
   - And a value is 4 times more compact in hex than in bits.
     - Following up on the previous example:
-      - Delineate 4-bit sequences: `0b 1111 1111 1111 1111` (spaces are introduced for readability).
+      - Delineate 4-bit sequences: `0b 1111 1111 1111 1111`.
 We have $4*4 = 16$ bits.
-      - Each 4-bit sequence can be compacted into a single hex to convert this 16-digit long value into a $16/4 = 4$-digit long value: `0x F F F F` (idem).
+      - Each 4-bit sequence can be compacted into a single hex to convert this 16-digit long value into a $16/4 = 4$-digit long value: `0x F F F F`.
 This is much more human-friendly.